Can Psilocybin Treat Tinnitus – Psilocybin For Tinnitus, Depression, Anxiety, PTSD, Neuroplasty

-As far as we’re concerned, the “results are in” with regard to the efficacy of psilocybin in treating depression, anxiety, and even the fear of one’s own mortality when facing a terminal illness, as one particularly open-minded palliative care physician decided to confirm for himself.
+As far as we’re concerned, the “results are in” with regard to the efficacy of psilocybin in treating depression, anxiety, and even the fear of one’s own mortality when facing a terminal illness, as one particularly open-minded palliative care physician discovered in studying psilocybin for palliative care.
+The shrooms tinnitus link is worth full examination – same goes for shrooms for palliative care, shrooms for obesity, and shrooms for depression and anxiety disorders.

-It’s an important (and for some, potentially life-changing) topic, but we won’t dwell on it again here—other than to point you in the direction of this Johns Hopkins study which strongly indicated that psilocybin assisted therapy may be as much as four (yes, four) times as effective as prescribing a patient traditional antidepressant medications.
+It’s an important (and for some, potentially life-changing) topic, but we won’t dwell on it again here other than to point you in the direction of this Johns Hopkins study on psychedelic treatment with psilocybin which validates the power and efficacy of psilocybe cubensis mushrooms for therapeutic purposes.
+Psilocybin assisted therapy being used may be as much as four (yes, four) times as effective as prescribing a patient traditional antidepressant medications, so, tinnitus treatment mushrooms can also be considered when looking for the most potent psychedelic mushroom strains or the most beneficial mushroom strains for mankind mental health and wellness.

-Psilocybin as an Appetite Suppressant?
-NeonMind Biosciences Thinks So—and a Top Psychiatry Professor Agrees
+Psilocybin as an Appetite Suppressant for Obesity Therapy?
+NeonMind Biosciences Thinks So – and a Top Psychiatry Professor Agrees

 It’s for that reason that some fungi produce psilocybin: to repel insects and other natural competitors.
 Rather than giving the insects a spiritual experience, psilocybin acts as an appetite suppressant for them—after nibbling a little on the mycelium or the fruiting body of the fungi, the insect may no longer feel hungry, and simply goes away.